Table of contents

 One clever trick is to search their website for broken links, and if you find any, make sure to bring it to their attention.

-Grateful for the help, they will most likely be happy to repay you by adding your link to their site.
+Grateful for the help, they'll most likely be happy to repay you by adding your link to their site.

 Learning the SEO best practices can be a little overwhelming due to the sheer mass of it.

 But, that’s why you have this article to hold your hand through the process, guiding you past all the twists and turns.

 Here's a quick recap to summarize the journey:

 You should now be well on your way to becoming an SEO expert.